ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-arch.md

 * Dual Intel Xeon Gold 5120 Processor / 28 cores total, 2.2 GHz per core
 * Dual Intel Xeon Gold 6140 Processor / 36 cores total, 2.3 GHz per core

 The Dual Intel Xeon Gold 6140 option is recommended for VMware Horizon desktop workloads as it provides the most cores and the highest clock rate.
 This will allow for a greater density of desktops per host.
-The Management Cluster does not require the Xeon Gold 6140 option, and this workload can utilize the Dual Intel Xeon Silver 4110 processors.
+The management cluster does not require the Xeon Gold 6140 option, and this workload can utilize the Dual Intel Xeon Silver 4110 processors.

 {{site.data.keyword.cloud_notm}} provides multiple options for host RAM.
 These options range from 64 GB per host to 1.5 TB per host.
 The total amount of RAM that is required for the management cluster is determined by the memory required to run the vSphere and NSX management components and the Horizon management components.